HatOnGithub/TostiReflow/README.md

 <h2>Considerations</h2>

 While picking out the parts, there are some things to keep in mind:<br>
 1) Select the known resistance based on the thermistor's datasheet.
-I used the resistance at 100°C (5.6K Ohm).<br>
+I used the resistance of my thermistor at 100°C (5.6K Ohm).<br>
 2) Make sure your thermistor can handle 300°C; otherwise, you might melt the thermistor or its cable<br>
 3) Ensure the oven can stay on at maximum temperature.
 If the oven has a temperature controller, you will have to modify it to remove it.<br>
 4) The Switch is used to turn the whole assembly on or off.
 Ensure the switch can handle mains power of over 5A.<br>